UofT-DSI/deep_learning_topics/slides-resources/08-black_box.md

 ---
 #### **LIME's philosophy**

-- The LIME model is based on three "Desired Characteristics for Explainers":
+- The LIME method is based on three "Desired Characteristics for Explainers":
     - Interpretable
     - Locally faithful
     - Model-agnostic